 For information on how contractors can provide additional support please click here.

 It is important that any budget is set in consultation and agreement with the Grounds Manager so that all parties are clear of what is required and achievable.
 However, budget on its own will not prepare an Advanced level playing surface so ensuring the grounds managers has the right skills and knowledge is critical.

 Support from the organisation responsible for maintaining the ground is essential.
-This support should cover the following areas
+This support should cover the following areas:

 - Have a clear strategy for use of subcontractors, machinery servicing and replacement.

 - Develop a long-term vison for the ground so plans can be created to achieve desired outcomes.

 - There is a clear and protected budget for playing surface maintenance which is the responsibility of the Grounds Manager.

 - The Grounds Manager’s role should be praised and appreciated for the essential and hard work that is put in place.

 - Understand the limitations of the ground and be clear of the balance between playing surface quality and player / club expectations.